 The use of fox traps is one of the most effective ways to get rid of them.
-Be sure trapping a fox is legal in your area as some areas, trapping them is strictly outlawed.
+Be sure trapping a fox is legal in your area first, though.
+Trapping a fox is strictly regulated in many areas.

 You can use humane live cage traps with some type of bait to attract them and then catch them.

-After getting rid of foxes from your yard, you need to install a fence around your yard.
+Fences are the best way to keep foxes (and other critters) out of your yard or garden.
 Keep in mind that the fence should be at least six feet high and with no openings greater than three inches for them to squeeze through.

-While a solid fence may not keep the neighbor’s cat out of your yard, it is often enough to keep out a fox.
+While a solid fence may not keep the neighbor’s cat out of your yard, it’s usually enough to keep out a fox.

 Dealing with the Foxes in the Backyard Professionally

-Fox scat in your backyard is a clear indication that a fox has visited your property, and it might return if you do not take the necessary steps to keep avoid them.
+Fox scat is a clear indication that a fox has visited your property, and it might return if you do not take the necessary steps to keep avoid them.